 Fixed Assets Ratio

-Fixed Assets ratio is a type of solvency ratio (long-term solvency) which is found by dividing total fixed assets (net) of a company with its long-term funds.
+The fixed Assets ratio is a type of solvency ratio (long-term solvency) which is found by dividing the total fixed assets (net) of a company by its long-term funds.
 It shows the amount of fixed assets being financed by each unit of long-term funds.

 It helps to determine the capacity of a company to discharge its obligations towards long-term lenders indicating its financial strength and ensuring its long-term survival.

 Formula to Calculate Fixed Assets Ratio